what is a sole proprietorship

 • Notarized signature declaration

-What Taxes Do Sole Proprietorships Pay?
+Taxes Paid by Sole Proprietorships

 • Sole proprietorships may be subject to high tax rates based on income level.